getindata/kedro-kubeflow/docs/source/03_getting_started/01_quickstart.md

 $ kedro docker init
 ```

 This command creates a several files, including `.dockerignore`.
 This file ensures that transient files are not included in the docker image and it requires small adjustment.
-Open it in your favourite text editor and extend the section `# except the following` by adding there:
+Open it in your favorite text editor and extend the section `# except the following` by adding there:

 ```console
 !data/01_raw
 ```

 This change enforces raw data existence in the image.
-Also, one of the limitations of running the Kedro pipeline on Kubeflow (and not on local environemt) is inability to use MemoryDataSets, as the pipeline nodes do not share memory, so every artifact should be stored as file.
+Also, one of the limitations of running the Kedro pipeline on Kubeflow (and not on local environemt) is inability to use `MemoryDataSets`, as the pipeline nodes do not share memory, so every artifact should be stored as file.
 The `spaceflights` demo configures four datasets as in-memory, so let's change the behaviour by adding these lines to `conf/base/catalog.yml`:

 ```console
 X_train: